 BLOCKING A BALL AT THE NET.

 Don’t break your wrists on contact.
-This is illegal.
+This is a rule infraction.

 PLAYER ON THE NET.

-If you touch the net with any part of your body or your clothing it is a foul and you should call yourself on the infraction.
-(We have not adopted the new rule of players being able to be on the net.
-For the safety of all involved we feel that the old rule is better and will result in less opportunity for injuries to occur.)
+If you touch the net with any part of your body or your clothing it is an infraction and you should call yourself on the infraction.

 PLAYER UNDER THE NET.

 Imagine an invisible line that goes from the net to the ground.
 If you cross this line it is a foul and you should call yourself on the infraction.
 It does not matter whether you interfere with the play or player when you cross the line.
-Cross the line and it is a foul.
+Cross the line and it is an infraction.

 THE DREADED “SLAP” VOLLEY IN COMPETITIVE LEAGUES.

 This is where the player volleying the ball has their hands above and behind their heads and they make a slapping motion to fire the ball over the net.
-This is ugly and illegal.
+This is an infraction.

 LIFTING THE BALL.

-If the palm of your hand is facing the roof and the ball touches your fingers when you make contact, then this is a lift (which is illegal).
-Although, if the ball hits your palm only and not your fingers, this is not a foul, it is tough to judge.
-Flip your hand over and use the back of your hand to make contact, as this scenario does not result in a lift.
+If the palm of your hand is facing the roof and the ball touches your fingers when you make contact, then this is a lift (which is an infraction).
+Flip your hand over and use the back of your hand to make contact, as this scenario does not result in a lift or infraction.

 TIMEOUTS DURING THE MATCH.